 That’s the Gods Talking is Slow Spirit’s fourth album.
 Their work has spanned the worlds of indie, jazz, post-rock, folk and punk and built them a dedicated core of fans that carry a deep respect for their craft.
 Among their inventive arrangements and instrumental virtuosity, there is always a heart of welcoming, warmth and emotional centeredness.
 Cups N Cakes summed it up nicely in a review about their most recent album Nowhere No One Knows Where to Find

-, “It’s a heart expanding feeling.
+You, “It’s a heart expanding feeling.
 It sounds like healing.
 It sounds like glittering magic potions and deep breaths and real joy.”